 How many boutiques or store fronts are in a 15-mile radius of your home that does not per se compete with you, but you can cross promote each others business.
 Think for example a women’s clothing boutique that doesn’t sell jewelry?
 You could reach out to do an in-house event together.
 Or you make children’s clothes that would be a great partnership.
 Another example is you create beauty or skincare products that you could partner with a bed and breakfast or salon.
 These places all have your target audience locally, and it is easier to tap into an audience that is already aware of another business by partnering up together.

 First Purchase Cards

 This is one of my favorite ways to connect with customers locally.
 Get out where they are on the weekends or the middle of the week.
-Designing a first purchase card is very easy to do and you can print them for very low cost.
+Designing a first purchase card is very easy to do, and you can print them for very low cost.
 The part that takes work is getting out and sharing with others.
-Go to a Starbucks, shopping centre, target and pass out those cards.
-The selling point does not necessarily have to be your elevator pitch but a well-designed card can sell your business.
+Go to a Starbucks, shopping center, target and pass out those cards.
+The selling point does not necessarily have to be your elevator pitch, but a well-designed card can sell your business.